 There are cobblestone streets, plenty of trees, long-forgotten ancient sites, charming boutique hotels, and stylish little cafés and restaurants.
-Pachacutec built the fortress and much of the city, originally called Llacta, in the 15th century.
+Pachacutec built the fortress and much of the city, called Llacta initially, in the 15th century.

-A significant train stop site has become one of the leading tourist bases in the Sacred Valley, along with Pisac and Urubamba.
+A significant train stop site, along with Pisac and Urubamba, has become one of the leading tourist bases in the Sacred Valley.
 If entering Ollantaytambo from Pisac, notice the inclination of the wall on the stone road just before the town.

 It was an Incan practice to build walls leaning toward the interior of buildings, but this one leans toward the street.
 Researchers have determined that the road must have been constructed inside several buildings.

-The Plaza Mayor is small and not nearly as pleasant as most other Andean plazas.
-It seems to have quite a bit of tourist traffic, pedestrians, and vehicles and is not entirely enclosed.
+The Plaza Mayor is small and less pleasant than most other Andean plazas.
+It seems to have a lot of tourist traffic, pedestrians, and vehicles and is not entirely enclosed.
 The few cobblestone streets north of the Plaza are much more enjoyable.

 Most narrow streets were decorated with fine adobe brick and stone walls on both sides; many were part of Canchas – completely walled city blocks (except for one entrance).

-The Canchas in Ollanta is an excellent example of Incan town planning.
+The Canchas in Ollantaytambo is an excellent example of Incan town planning.
 The stone city blocks are still intact.
-Perhaps that is why the pueblo is the only continuously inhabited Inca village.
-A small produce market is typical of Andean villages that sit on one side of the main square.
+Perhaps that is why Pueblo is the only continuously inhabited Inca village.
+A small produce market is typical of Andean villages on one side of the main square.